There are many reasons to start homeschooling.

 To follow and curriculum or not to follow a curriculum?
 The whole point of home school is to be free from the constraints of a syllabus.
 Having said that it is very helpful to use various curricula when devising programmes.
 When I was teaching my children I found what I needed from South African, Uk, Australian and USA curricula.
 To this day I use resources from multiple countries, in particular from the USA and Australia.
 For guidance, I looked at GCSE courses, but I never followed them by the letter.
 None of my children took GCSE’s.
 They were constraining: reading the same books and poems for two years was ludicrous.
 Equally uninspiring was covering a few isolated periods in history with no sense of context.
 I used the excellent USA SAT world history curriculum as a guide.
 It offers a global perspective, a glorious flow and a powerful sense of chronology.
 I never patronised my children, and I used primary and secondary school texts across the board.
 Young children are able to grasp tough concepts and older children benefit from the clarity of primary texts.
 I mixed and matched all the time and I still do.
 The rule I set myself was connection, connection, connection!

 Enjoy the adventure.
-We are happy to answer any queries and we will do our best to offer support.
+I am happy to answer any queries and will do my best to offer support specific to your needs.